MORE ABOUT BLAKE

+I can easily claim to be one of the most-recorded bassists in Colorado history.
 I have played on record albums, CDs, singles, television & radio ads, industry videos, jingles, and I have recorded at all the top studios in Colorado.

 I’ve tracked bass for McDonald's, Nissan Corporation, Honda, Coors, RTD, Colorado Lottery, Alpha-Hydroxy, Wyoming Tourism, Hewlett-Packard, Denver Nuggets and many more throughout the years.
 I even recorded what became a #1 hit single in Japan with the New Orleans piano legend Dr. John!
 Arigato.

 In 2015 I auditioned for the Premier run of the rock musical "The 12" at the

 Denver Center for the Performing Arts.
 I got the part, and I also got to help finalize the official bass score.
 This show was incredibly fun for me to do, and that year

 "The 12" won the coveted Henry Award for "Best New Play or Musical”.

 Another major career highlight for me!
 Some of my proudest work.

 In 2016, with help from audio-engineer friends and industry professionals,

 I built my own studio to facilitate digital bass tracking and transferring.